aerostack2/as2_flight_tools/README.md

 This repository contains a watcher to be used to potentially automatically restart wifi on losing connection, and a script that connects to an onboard computer and sync the time on doing so.

-For now this scripts requires ssh keys inside de remote machine until I get the password piping working.
+In order for this script to work, please install expect package with ```sudo apt install expect```

 ### Remote conexion via wifi with QGC (EXECUTED IN REMOTE MACHINE)